🤖 Fixing Common Issues with Your WhatsApp Chatbot

 How to diagnose it?

-2. Check your OpenAI credits.
+Check your OpenAI credits.
 Visit your OpenAI account, then go to Settings > Billing.
 Here, you’ll find the amount of credit available in your account.
+If you are out of credit, this is why the AI is not responding.

 How to solve it?

-2. You can also enable auto-recharge in OpenAI settings, so your credits are automatically replenished once they reach a specified limit, ensuring this doesn’t happen again.
-We recommend always maintaining at least 10 USD in credit.
+Just add more credit to your OpenAI account!
+You can also enable auto-recharge in OpenAI settings, so your credits are automatically replenished once they reach a specified limit, ensuring this doesn’t happen again.
+We recommend always maintaining at least USD $10.00 in credit.

 For more detailed instructions on adding credit, please check this tutorial.